marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Token Length:

 : A variable-length integer specifying the length of the Token field, in bytes.
 It may be zero if no token is present.
+The server MUST send a zero-length token.

 Token: